askmeegs/build-a-platform-with-krm/README.md

 ![](screenshots/logo.png)

-This repository contains the demos for the "Build a Platform with KRM" blog post + video series.
+This repository contains the demos for the "Build a Platform with KRM" series.

 These demos can be completed standalone - all you need is a Google Cloud project and a GitHub account.